Péter Baráth

-Péter Baráth (born 21 February 2002) is a Hungarian professional footballer who plays as a central midfielder for Ekstraklasa club Raków Częstochowa.
+Péter Baráth (born 21 February 2002) is a Hungarian professional footballer who plays as a central midfielder for Czech First League club Sigma Olomouc and the Hungary national team.

 Club career

 Ferencváros

 On 14 February 2023, Baráth joined Hungarian champions Ferencváros.

 On 12 March 2023, he made his first appearance against Puskás Akadémia at the Groupama Arena.

 On 5 May 2023, he won the 2022–23 Nemzeti Bajnokság I with Ferencváros, after Kecskemét lost 1–0 to Honvéd at the Bozsik Aréna on the 30th matchday.

 2023–24 season

 On 6 August 2023, he made his first appearance in the 2023–24 season in a 5–3 victory against Fehérvár at the Sóstói Stadion.

 Raków Częstochowa

 On 19 January 2024, Baráth joined Polish Ekstraklasa side Raków Częstochowa on a year-long loan, with an option to make the move permanent.
 On 13 January the following year, his loan was extended until the end of the season.

 On 31 July 2025, Baráth rejoined Raków on a permanent basis, signing a five-year deal.